ToastHawaii/public-bookcase-map/src/www/docs/README.md

 Thank you very much for your commitment!
 [OpenStreetMap](https://www.openstreetmap.org) is a project that anyone can participate in.
 Everything goes through the website, the tools are designed so simple that anyone can use them.

+Checkout the [Open Bookcase Map from MapComplete](https://pietervdvn.github.io/MapComplete/index.html?quests=bookcases), for a step-by-step introduction to OpenStreetMap.

 How to document a public bookcase is described on this [wiki page](https://wiki.openstreetmap.org/wiki/DE:Tag:amenity%3Dpublic_bookcase).

 ### Can I do this without registering?